tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 What to use depends on your needs.

 If you remove a file, hard links to the same inode of that file still work.
-If you remove a file which is soft linked, the symbolic link breaks.
-See also:
+If you remove a file which is soft linked, the symbolic link breaks. (so if you get the error: `not such file or directory`), but the file exists, than check via `ls -al` if the file is a symlink and the link to the original file broken.
+This is not the case for hard links:

 ```
 A file is an inode with meta data among which a list of pointers to where to find the data.